mivodo/html-to-image/README.md

 # HTML-to-Image webservice
-Simple webservice to create screenshots/images of HTML ( [github](https://github.com/monkeyphysics/html-to-image), [docker](https://hub.docker.com/r/monkeyphysics/html-to-image) ).
+Simple webservice to create screenshots/images of HTML: either using HTML or through a URL ( [github](https://github.com/monkeyphysics/html-to-image), [docker](https://hub.docker.com/r/monkeyphysics/html-to-image) ).
 It can be run locally or as a container, and exposes a simple endpoint on your network on port `3033`.
 Inspired by [nevermendel/chrome-headless-screenshots](https://github.com/NeverMendel/chrome-headless-screenshots).